Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 Use an all-natural cleaner for the best results.
 I particularly love this lavender cleaner.

-My Homemade Yoga Cleaner Recipe
+My Homemade Travel Yoga Mat Cleaner Recipe

 Of course, you can use whatever empty bottle you have laying around, but I bought these amber glass spray bottles on Amazon because they’re easy on the eyes.